-These make-ahead collard green wraps are a healthier spin on a lettuce-wrapped Italian sub sandwich!
-They’re ideal for meal prepping as a quick, on-the-go lunch or healthy snack.
+These Make-Ahead Italian Collard Green Wraps are a healthier spin on a classic Italian sub sandwich.
+They’re ideal for meal prepping as a quick, on-the-go lunch, or a healthy snack.

 collard green wraps filled with meat and cheese in a glass container on a marble surface

-The line-up of classic Italian cold cuts make an appearance here, as do a few other easy-to-find ingredients!
-Here’s what you’ll need:
+The line-up of classic Italian cold cuts make an appearance here, as do a few other easy-to-find ingredients.
+Find ingredient notes (including substitutions and swaps) below.

 • Collard Green Leaves – you’ll need 4 large collard green leaves for these wraps.
 You’ll likely get 8-10 leaves in a bunch from the grocery store, so just pick the 4 largest ones for this recipe and then use the rest for this Corned Beef Breakfast Hash (this means you’ll have breakfast + lunch ready for the week!).